ligato/docs/docs/user-guide/concepts.md

 ## Key-Value Data Store Overview

-This section describes how the Ligato vpp-agent works with KV data stores.
+This section describes how the vpp-agent works with KV data stores.

 !!!
 Note
-    Terms such as KV database, KVDB, KV store and KV data store are all terms that define a data store or database of key-value (KV) pairs or more generally, structured data objects.
+    Terms such as KV database, KVDB, KV store and KV data store are all terms that define a data store or database of key-value (KV) pairs, or more generally, structured data objects.
 Unless otherwise noted, we will use the term `KV data store` in this documentation.
-The term `KVDB` might appear in the code examples and this will remain as is.
+The term `KVDB` will appear in the code examples and this will remain as is.

     `Connector` is a plugin providing access or connectivity to an external entity such as a KV data store.
 The etcd plugin is considered a connector.

-### Why the KV Data Store?
+### Why a KV Data Store?

 The vpp-agent uses an external KV data store for several reasons:

  - persist the desired state of the VPP/Linux configuration
- - serve as a mechanism to store and export certain VPP statistics
+ - To store and export certain VPP statistics
- - exploit the `"watch"` paradigm for distributed configuration management in which the client (i.e. vpp-agent) listens for and processes config changes maintained in a KV data store.
-This same approach is incorporated into other configuration systems such as [confd](https://confd.io)
+ - exploit the `"watch"` paradigm for stateless configuration management.
+This same approach is employed in other configuration systems such as [confd](https://confd.io)

-Each vpp-agent is defined with a label known as the `microservice label`.
-Kubernetes uses labels attached to objects (e.g. pods) to group resources with certain common attributes (e.g. "these pods with this label are part of this service").
-Similarly, Ligato uses the [microservice label][microservice-label] to group vpp-agents watching a KV data store for changes with a common prefix referred to as a watch key.
+Each vpp-agent is defined with a construct known as the `microservice label`.
+Kubernetes uses [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) attached to objects (e.g. pods) to group resources with common attributes (e.g. "these pods with this label are part of this service").

+Similarly, Ligato uses the [microservice label][microservice-label] to group vpp-agents with common attributes.
+In this case, the attribute is a prefix associated with configuration items stored in the KV data store.
+The vpp-agents with the same microservice label will watch or listen to configuration item changes with this common prefix.
+The prefix is also referred to as a `watch key`.

 What are the mechanics of this?
 First, we take `/vnf-agent/` and combine it with the microservice label (using `vpp1` as an example) to form `/vnf-agent/vpp1`.
-This might look familiar because it is part of the key associated with a configuration value maintained inside a KV data store.
+This might look familiar because it is part of the [key](../user-guide/reference.md) associated with a configuration item maintained inside a KV data store.

-Once again, here is the key for a [VPP interface][vpp-keys]:
+Here is the key for a VPP interface:

 ```
 /vnf-agent/vpp1/config/vpp/v2/interfaces/<name>